 - Vertical Resistance – specific resistance against specific biotypes

 - Horizontal Resistance – effective against all known biotypes; nonspecific resistance

 - Resistance based on miscellaneous factors

 - Cross-Resistance – when resistance against a primary pest results in resistance to a secondary pest

 - Multiple-Resistance – different environmental stresses (e.g. insects, diseases, nematodes, heat, drought, etc.) results in a new resistance

 - Sympatric Resistance – resistance that is acquired through the coevolution of a plant and insect (which is why it is important to protect our native pollinators!); governed by major genes

 - Allopatric Resistance – not governed by a co-evolution; governed by many genes

-There are three mechanisms of resistance in plants.
+There are also three mechanisms of plant resistance

 Both plant tolerance and plant resistance are extremely important to IPM efforts as it helps to reduce costs and amount of other control tactics that need to be implemented.
 This includes improving the efficacy of insecticides and promoting non-chemical benefits like shifts in predator-prey relationships and reduced pest populations.